learn-by-doing-organization/learn-by-doing-vNext/MyBlogSample/README.md

 ### Correcting the test [backend, testing]
 Tom realized that he changed the UI of the web project, but didn't fix the *should_retrieve_all_posts* test of the *Magicianred.LearnByDoing.MyBlog.Web.Tests.Integration* project that now it reported an error.
+Also an error has been reported in retrieving the posts by tag.
+It seems that all the posts have always been recovered, we need to check and fix the problem.

 [Implementation specifications](Features/ErrorInTest.md)